tupcakes/bitburner-scripts/README.md

 I've changed and tweaked this process frequently, so this is subject to change.

 ### Starting out
 Generate a server list with create_serverlist.js.
+You might need to remove home.

 Fire off earlygame/attack_local.js
 It will automatically run early-hacking-template.js on all hosts against themselves.
+If there is enough ram, run mcp.js instead.

-Also run earlygame/early-run.js against n00dles or more low level servers.
+Run earlygame/coordinator.js n00dles or against another low level server you have root on.

-If there isn't enough ram to run earlygame/early-run.js yet, just run early-hacking-template.js directly against one of the low level servers with as many threads as you can do from home.
+If there isn't enough ram to run earlygame/coordinator.js yet, just run early-hacking-template.js directly against one of the low level servers with as many threads as you can do from home.

 Buy more ram for home as soon as possible.